 Through months of research, we have validated the assumption that certificate fraud is a major issue for Uganda’s education sector.
 We have also become aware of the lack of official statistical data on certificate fraud in general.

-The result of this is graduates being denied jobs or entry into certain unions and organizations due to worries about the validity of their certificates.
+The result of this is graduates being denied jobs or entry into certain unions and organisations due to worries about the validity of their certificates.
 This does not look good for the school that provided these certificates, as they are dependent on their trustworthiness.

 Due to the presence of false certificates and the lack of data about this issue in general, schools are very interested in acquiring realistic and certified data.
 Parallel to the lack of data of fraud on certificates is lack of data on success stories of education resulting in steady jobs across the continent.
 This data is valuable for institutions, not only for improvement strategies for the institution itself but to use in a marketing promotion context.